-Liberals to support Ambrose’s bill on sex-assault training for would-be judges
+MPs unite to support Ambrose’s bill on sex-assault training for would-be judges

 “I think it sent a message loud and clear to tell people that if you try to come forward, your credibility is going to be taken down.”

-In a written brief to the House of Commons committee that studied the proposed legislation, also known as Bill C-337, Redgrave and Toronto lawyer Helgi Maki argued the training for judges should include learning about “the neurobiological impact of trauma,” as well as how to conduct a trial in a way that understands this impact.
+In a written brief to the House of Commons committee that studied Bill C-337, Redgrave and Toronto lawyer Helgi Maki argued the training for judges should include learning about “the neurobiological impact of trauma,” as well as how to conduct a trial in a way that understands this impact.

 Drawing on the work of Lori Haskell, a Toronto clinical psychologist who specializes in trauma, Redgrave and Maki wrote that victims of sexual assault can find themselves feeling frozen and unable to fight back, have trouble making decisions, show no emotional expression after an assault takes place and experience memory loss.